 But that’s not all.
 Again, like for Insteon Keypads, U.S. customers can get custom-engraved buttons for Leviton’s new scene controller.
 No cryptic dot symbols, no guessing, and no more leaving the babysitter in the dark.
 Professionally-engraved, custom buttons for your scenes and your lifestyle, ordered directly from within the My Leviton app.

-The new controller is available now at Leviton.com for $65, and we’re told it should appear on Amazon’s and Home Depot’s sites soon.
-Custom-engraved buttons in any of the available colors should cost about $20 a set, and blank color change kits can be had for a little over $6.
+The new controller is available now at Leviton.com, and available at Amazon.com.
+The MSRP is just under $50.
+Custom-engraved buttons in any of the available colors cost about $20 a set, or blank color change kits can be had for a little over $6.

 Checks All the Boxes